phyce/rl-natural-speech/README.md

 ### Post installation notes

-After Installing Piper you should be able to use TTS in-game once the voice model is downloaded, and the engine has been started.
+After Installing Piper you should be able to use TTS in-game once the voice pack is downloaded, and the engine has been started.

 ## Setting up Natural Speech
-To set up Natural Speech, you will need to install a TTS engine, and download atleast one voice model through the plugin's panel.
+To set up Natural Speech, you will need to install a TTS engine, and download atleast one voice pack through the plugin's panel.

 After intalling the plugin, open the panel by clicking the button on the side: